hechoendrupal/drupal-console-book/ro/commands/generate-command.md

 ## Opțiuni disponibile
 Opțiune | Detalii
 -------|-------------
---module | Numele Modulului.
+--module | The Module name.
---class | Numele Clasei "Command"
+--class | The Class that describes the command.
+(Must end with the word 'Command').
---name | Numele comenzii.
+--name | The Command name.
---container-aware | Când este executată comanda este conștientă de instalarea de drupal a sitului
+--container-aware | Is the command aware of the drupal site installation when executed